AkashChintaluri/LanguageDetector/read.md

 This Language Detector made using Naive Bayes Algorithm
 --------------------------------------------------------------------

+Required packages are pandas, scikit-learn

 Can detect Upto 17 Languages
 Languages:

 1) English